-“With this grant, Asociación de Padres, Familiares y Amigos por la Diversidad and Hombres Trans Panama will be able to work jointly to be able to build bridges between faith leaders and the LGBTQI+ community.
+“With this grant, Asociación de Padres, Familiares y Amigos por la Diversidad and Hombres Trans Panama (PFLAG) will be able to work jointly to build bridges between faith leaders and the LGBTQI+ community.
 Religion plays a very big role in influencing opinions, and even laws.
-We want to approach leaders of faith and find common grounds that can help our society advance in human rights regardless of who we are, who we love or what religion we belong to, if any.”
+We want to approach leaders of faith and find common ground that can help our society advance in human rights, regardless of who we are, who we love or what, if any, religion we belong to.”

 Lilit Martirosyan, Right Side Human Rights Defender NGO, Armenia

-“Right Side Human Rights Defender NGO highly appreciates the support from HRC Foundation's Global Innovation Small Grant to transgender and LGBIQ people in Armenia by promoting the movement building, community empowerment and social inclusion during recent years.
-This opportunity is vital for us as a community-based organization to address the many associated problems affecting the LGBTIQ community, such as hate speech, hate crimes and gender-based violence, mental and psychological health problems, and to take actions to promote equality for our beneficiaries in Armenian regions.”
+“Right Side Human Rights Defender NGO highly appreciates the support from HRC Foundation's Global Innovation Small Grant to transgender and LGBIQ people in Armenia by promoting the movement building, community empowerment and social inclusion in recent years.
+This opportunity is vital for us as a community-based organization to address the many associated problems affecting the LGBTIQ community, such as hate speech, hate crimes and gender-based violence, mental and psychological health problems, and to take actions to promote equality for our beneficiaries in regions across Armenia.”